MystenLabs/sui/docs/content/concepts/transactions/WIP-ptb.md

 Programmable transaction blocks are used to define all user transactions on Sui.
 These transactions allow a user to call multiple Move functions, manage their objects, and manage their coins in a single transaction--without publishing a new Move package!
 Additionally, the structure of programmable transaction blocks was designed with automation and transaction builders in mind.
 In other words, they are designed to be a lightweight and flexible way of generating transactions.
 That being said, more intricate programming patterns, such as loops, are not supported, and in those cases, a new Move package should be published.

-Each programmable transaction block is comprised of individual transaction commands (sometimes referred to themselves as transactions).
+Each programmable transaction block is comprised of individual transaction commands (sometimes referred to themselves as transactions or simply commands).
 Each command is executed in order, and the results from a command can be used in any subsequent command.
 The effects, i.e. object modifications or transfers, of all commands in a block are applied atomically at the end of the transaction, and if one command fails, the entire block fails and no effects from the commands are applied.

 This document will cover the semantics of the execution of the commands.
 Note that it will assume familiarity with the Sui object model and the Move language.
 For more information on those topics, see the following documents: (TODO LINKS)